-Choosing the Governing Jurisdiction for your Company and Trust Structure
+Choosing the Governing Jurisdiction for your Company & Trust Structure

 Ready to establish a trust or incorporate a business?
 Find out how to choose the right governing jurisdiction.

 When incorporating a company or establishing a trust structure, a governing State or Territory jurisdiction must be selected.
 Essentially, each state and territory has different governing laws that would confer different rights and obligations to companies and trusts.

 In choosing an appropriate jurisdiction, it is recommended that you seek legal guidance.
 By using Quick Quotes, connect with a lawyer best suited to your needs.

 Selecting Governing Jurisdiction for Companies

 The governance of companies is delegated by the Corporations Act 2001 to states and territories.
 Hence, when you register a company you are required to nominate a state or territory jurisdiction under which you wish your company to operate.
 This state or territory jurisdiction is listed on the company’s certificate of registration as stipulated under the Act.

 Selecting Governing Jurisdiction for Trust Deeds?